hpssjellis/pgb-mobile-app-design/README.md

 Using the Phonegap Developer App and NItrous.io this should eventually be a complete Mobile App Design course for High School Students

+Note: Don't use IE (Internet Explorer as the web based drag and drop is not working as of Oct, 2014)

 Installation steps: